jgruber/f5-ibmbluemix/README.md

 ### Steps Performed When Launching Each TMOS Virutal Edition

-1. Order the appropriate CentOS 7.x minimal Bare Metal host
+1. Order the appropriate CentOS 7.x minimal Bare Metal host with bonded (redundant) network interfaces
+2. Order the appropriate portable subnets for BIG-IP usage
-2. Download your TMOS Virtual Edition QCOW disk image to your Bare Metal host
+3. Download your TMOS Virtual Edition QCOW disk image to your Bare Metal host
-3. Download and Customize the TMOS Virtual Edition install script from this repo
+4. Download and Customize the TMOS Virtual Edition install script from this repo
-4. Run the TMOS Virtual Edition install script
+5. Run the TMOS Virtual Edition install script

 ## Ordering a Bare Metal Server

 The TMOS Virtual Edition install script assume the software packaging tools and packages associated with Red Hat Linux version 7 are available to your Bare Metal host.
 The installation script was tested with the IBM Cloud Bare Metal CentOS 7.x minimal OS install image.

-Bare Metal hosts with `Private and Public` or ` Private Only` networking models have access to download the necessary packages for the high-performance KVM virtual machine manager environment.
+Bare Metal hosts with the `Private and Public` networking models have access to download the necessary packages for the high-performance KVM virtual machine manager environment.
 In addition to the softare install packages, the host must have access to the URLs specified in the installation script to download the TMOS Virtual Edition qcow2 disk image, KVM environment template, and the user_data file template.
-For `Private Only` networking, these resources can either be hosted on private reachable URLs or can be securely copied to the Bare Metal host and referenced by `file://` URLs.
+The `Private Only` networking model is not recommended.

 ## Obtaining TMOS Virtual Edition QCOW Disk Images